yggdrasil-network/yggdrasil-network.github.io/about.md

 While users are discouraged from running anything truly critical on top of it, as of writing, it seems reliable enough for day-to-day use.

 An "alpha" quality release should at least include the ability to detect incompatible versions and warn the users that an update may be needed.
-A "beta" quality release should known enough to be compatible in the face of wire format changes, and reasonably feature complete.
+A "beta" quality release should know enough to be compatible in the face of wire format changes, and reasonably feature complete.
 A "stable" 1.0 release, if it ever happens, would probably be feature complete, with no expectation of future wire format changes, and free of known critical bugs.

 Roughly speaking, there are a few obvious ways the project could turn out: